yaal-coop/scim2-client/doc/tutorial.rst

 =============================

 Any additional parameter will be passed to the underlying httpx methods.
-This can be usefull if you need to explicitly pass a certain URL for example:
+This can be useful if you need to explicitly pass a certain URL for example:

 .. code-block:: python